jtpack/Blue-and-Pink-Synth-Editor-RPi/README.md

 - Go to Extensions
 - Find the python extension (made by Microsoft) and install it
 - Install the Gitlens extension
+- Install the Kivy extension (made by BattleBas)

 ### Protokol
 *For debugging MIDI and OSC messages*